EricRohlfs/blog/docs/html_tagged_template_literal.md

 # Template Literal Sanitization with Named or Tagged Template Literals

+## Goals
+* Secure templates (no xss or vulnerabilities)
+* Improved developer experience
+* only use .innerHTML in one place in the entire code base.
+Have a linter plug in enforce this with the one exception being this function.

 The 'html' and ['createElement'](https://ericrohlfs.github.io/blog/custom_createElement.html) functions are a strong foundation for working with custom elements with minimal amount of helper code.

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals